sckott/habanero/README.rst

   pip (or pip3) install habanero

-If you need to fix bibtex format citations using content negotiation use
+If you would like to fix bibtex format citations using content negotiation you'll have to install the optional dependency bibtexparser >= 2.0.0b7 (done for you with optional `[bibtex]`)

 .. code-block:: console